rust-lang/rust-project-goals/src/TEMPLATE.md

 Definitions for terms used above:

+* *Discussion and moral support* is the lowest level offering, basically committing the team to nothing but good vibes and general support for this endeavor.
 * *Author RFC* and *Implementation* means actually writing the code, document, whatever.
 * *Design meeting* means holding a synchronous meeting to review a proposal and provide feedback (no decision expected).
 * *RFC decisions* means reviewing an RFC and deciding whether to accept.